Destinations Italy Milan & Lakes

 From Lenno or by water taxi

 Pre-booked entry at 11.
 The villa is a wooded promontory on Como's southwest, reached only by boat (10-minute private water taxi from Lenno) or a half-mile walk through woods.
-Allow an hour for the gardens; another forty minutes for the interior tour (Guido Monzino's K2 and Mount Everest expedition rooms are quietly extraordinary).
+Allow an hour for the gardens; another forty minutes for the interior tour (don't skip Guido Monzino's Everest and polar expedition rooms).

 €25 combinedBook ahead